Hermogenes18/WACeL-Java/README.md

 ### Archivo Lexicon.java
 - This block of commented-out lines of code should be removed.
 - 4 duplicated blocks of code must be removed.
+### Archivo Arc.java
+- This block of commented-out lines of code should be removed

 # WACeL-Java